umarcor/osvb/doc/apis/logging.rst

   manipulating *any* waveform programmatically.
   If GTKWave helpers are buildable/usable independently of GTKWave, it might be desirable to provide bindings in Python, Rust,... along with an API to the database.

+Recently, Lachlan Sneff implemented Streamed Value Change Blocks (SVCB) in `ligeia <https://github.com/lachlansneff/ligeia>`__, a work-in-progress "*replacement for gtkwave, written in Rust with high-performance and larger-than-memory traces in mind*".

 Apart from dealing with large waveforms, there are some other formats which are used for documentation purposes: